 September 2004: I get my first commission.

-12 October 2004: My domain switches over to a site for my artwork.
+October 12, 2004: My domain switches over to a website about my artwork.

 September 2007: Art CD 2 is released.